katydecorah/katydecorah.github.io/code/_posts/2013-08-05-font-awesome-buttons.md

 I created simple-to-mark-up buttons.
 Add the desired Font Awesome icon class to the anchor tag along with `icon-btn` and specify the color with _icon-blue_ (or red or purple).
 The _icon-btn_ class draws a simple and proportional circle around the icon.
 The icon color class will specify its respective color gradient background.

 I gave the `icon-btn` a larger `font-size` to magnify the detail.
-This value can be set a 1em to fit comfortably with text.
+I set this value at 1em to fit comfortably with text.